(Updated 1 April, 2026)

 Sentence case capitalises only the first letter of the first word of a sentence or heading.
 It also allows capping of proper nouns, which are the specific names of people, places and things.

-Sentence case example: ‘The funniest Aussie cat videos of 2024’
+Sentence case example: ‘The funniest Aussie cat videos of 2026’

 A note on all caps

-• It can slow readability by 13–20%.
+- it can slow readability by 13–20%

-• It feels ‘shouty’ to the reader.
+- it feels ‘shouty’ to the reader

-• it changes the shape of words into blocky rectangles, making words more difficult to process.
+- it changes the shape of words into blocky rectangles, making words more difficult to process.

 When considering using all caps, only use it for single words or short phrases.